miguelxosorio/work-day-scheduler/README.md

         - clickable, once clicked user can enter a text/event
     - save button:✔️
         - function, events are saved in a "LOCAL STORAGE"
-3. Upon refresh, events saved should persist
+3. Upon refresh, events saved should persist ✔️

 ## Contributors
 Miguel Osorio

 ## Description
+This is a simple daily scheduler

 ## GIF OR JPEG